openshift/enhancements/enhancements/storage/csi-migration.md

 #### E2E jobs

-We want to create E2E jobs for all migrated plugins.
+We want E2E jobs for all migrated plugins ready at **Tech Preview** time.

 For each E2E job: